• Skip to primary navigation

 Why This Pasta Salad Works So Well

-What makes this pasta salad special is the balance of smoky, creamy, tangy, and savory elements that hit all the right notes.
-You get the signature flavor of Mexican street corn in a cold pasta format that's both comforting and refreshing.
+What makes this pasta salad special is the balance of smoky, creamy, tangy, and savory elements that hit all the right notes, with roasted corn providing a charred, slightly sweet backbone.

-• Sweet corn is lightly charred for a smoky depth that mimics grilled elote.
+• Sweet corn is lightly charred (over direct high heat or on a grill) for a smoky depth that mimics grilled elote.

-• Creamy dressing made with mayo, sour cream, lime, and spices coats each piece without being heavy.
+• Creamy dressing made with mayo, sour cream, lime, and spices coats each piece without being heavy, using roughly equal parts mayo and sour cream for a tangy, smooth base.

 • Cotija cheese adds a salty, crumbly bite that cuts through the richness.